-The Dialogue section of our paper is comprised of two subsections, Editorials and Opinions.
-Our Opinions subsection is a forum for the Queen’s community to have their voice heard through op-eds, letters to the editor and Talking Heads.
+Our Opinions section is a forum for the Queen’s community to have their voice heard through op-eds, letters to the editor and Talking Heads.
 Editorials is reserved for the opinions of the students who sit on our Editorial Board.

 A signed editorial, which always has a name and a headshot attached, represents the opinion of a sole member of the Editorial Board.
 Each Board member will typically write one signed editorial per semester on a topic of his or her choosing.

-The Journal’s Editorial Board meets twice a week in the first two months of the semester, and once a week in the third month (one meeting before each issue).
+The Journal’s Editorial Board once a week (one meeting before each issue).

 The purpose of these meetings is to decide which topics we want to editorialize on, as well as what stance we should take on them.
 In the days leading up to each meeting, Board members may nominate potential topics of focus.